Cullen, Moray

-The village is noted for Cullen Skink (a traditional soup made from smoked haddock, milk, potato and onion) and its former railway bridges, two of which are now part of the national cycle network.
-These bridges were required to be built, at considerable cost, due to resistance to the railway line being routed any closer to Cullen House.
-The most westerly (and by far the longest) viaduct is highly photogenic, and often features in tourist guides and Scottish calendars.
-Near Cullen is the peak Bin Hill, visible from some distance, such as from Longman Hill.

 History

-Cullen has a very long history, and a remarkably well-documented one thanks to the survival of a number of sources.
+Cullen has a long history, well-documented thanks to the survival of a number of sources.
 These are summarised in two key books: the Annals of Cullen by W Crammond (1904) and the Church Annals of Cullen by W Robertson (1938).
 The first deals primarily with the civil governance and the latter with church governance up to the disruption.
 Cullen received royal burgh status between 1153 and 1214 AD during the reigns of Malcolm IV and William I. It is also known to have received a charter in 1455 AD from James II.
 The burgh was abolished in 1975 by the Local Government (Scotland) Act 1973.

-Writing in around 139–161, Ptolemy in his Geography mentions the River Celnius in the North East of Scotland.
+Around 139–161, Ptolemy mentions in his Geography the River Celnius in the North East of Scotland.
 Both William Forbes Skene and George Chalmers identified the Celnius with Cullen Burn.
-The first mention of Cullen in Scottish history was in 962 when King Indulf was killed by the Norwegians (and/or Danes) at the mouth of the river Cullen and referred to as the Battle of the Bauds.
+The first mention of Cullen in Scottish history was in 962, when King Indulf was killed by the Norwegians (and/or Danes) at the mouth of the River Cullen and referred to as the Battle of the Bauds.
 "Atween Coedlich and the sea, There lies Kings' sons three."
 Legend has it that within the vicinity, a Scots, a Danish and a Norwegian King are buried, marked by the three isolated rocks within Cullen Bay and named the "Three Kings".
 However, it is possible that these rocks derive their name from the similarity of the name Cullen with Culane (Cologne) as in the medieval mystery play "The Three Kings of Culane".

 The church was founded as a chapel by King Robert the Bruce.

-The organs of the wife of King Robert the Bruce are said to have been buried in its old kirk (church) after her death in the area;the King then made an annual payment to the village in gratitude for the treatment of his wife's body and its return south for burial.
+The organs of Robert's wife are said to have been buried in its old kirk after her death at Cullen Castle; the King then made an annual payment to the village in gratitude for the treatment of his wife's body and its return south for burial.
 This payment was stopped after a 1975 reform of Scottish local government.
 In 2000, the non-payment of this sum was challenged and settled to the village's favour.

-Robert Burns stayed overnight at, what was then, the old town of Cullen in 1787 during his tour of the Highlands.
-Travelling from the west to the east he remarked that up to this point, the country is sadly poor and unimproved.
+Robert Burns stayed overnight at what was then the old town of Cullen in 1787 during his tour of the Highlands.
+Travelling from the west to the east he remarked that up to this point, "the country is sadly poor and unimproved".